nahidp/ML-Tasks/Health-Care-Analysis/README.md

 ***3- Predicting gender class***

 As another exploratory task, I explore the data by using gender as class label to provide us with additional insights.
-Various algorithm from the different families such as trees, linear models such as neural networks and support vector machines, distance-based algorithms, Bayesian approaches and ensembles, are built.
+Various algorithm from the different algorithm families are built: trees, linear models such as neural networks and support vector machines, distance-based algorithms, Bayesian approaches and ensembles.

 ***4- Semi-Supervised learning***